buyaoshushu/pioneer/branches/15_3/pioneers/MinGW/README.txt

 =================
 * The online help is not built
 * The metaserver is not built.
 It is recommended to use the existing metaservers
+* When building from a Subversion checkout the generated PNG-files look bad, because of missing fonts.

 Roland Clobus
 2014-11-02 Pioneers-15.3